Skip to main content

 A massive Excel spreadsheet or database table with 12,000+ rows of individual assets.
 Want to know your total HVAC replacement costs?
 Manually filter and sum.
 Want to see which building has the most aging equipment?
 Good luck.

-"We have 847 assets due for replacement.
+The common complaint: “We have 847 assets due for replacement.
 But which ones matter most?
 Which building?
 Which system?
-I need three hours with a pivot table to find out."
+I need three hours with a pivot table to find out.”

 The Over-Specific Approach

-Assets hyper-organized by location only: Site → Building → Floor → Room → Asset.
+Assets hyper-organized by location only: Site, Building, Floor, Room, Asset.
 Perfect for finding where something is.
 Terrible for understanding what you have.

-"I need to budget for all our chillers.
+The common complaint: “I need to budget for all our chillers.
 They're scattered across 8 buildings, 40 mechanical rooms.
-No way to see them as a system—just individual items in different locations."
+No way to see them as a system—just individual items in different locations.”

-The first approach gives you trees without a forest— individual assets with no system-level context.
+The first approach gives you trees without a forest—individual assets with no system-level context.
 The second gives you a forest made of the wrong trees—location hierarchy that obscures functional relationships.

-"What we needed was a way to see both: the big-picture view of our entire portfolio by system type, and the ability to drill down to individual assets—all without losing context.
-We needed a classification system that mirrors how we actually think about facility management."
+What facility teams actually need is a way to see both: the big-picture view of an entire portfolio by system type, and the ability to drill down to individual assets—all without losing context.
+A classification system that mirrors how facility management actually works.
+That system exists.

 AssetLab's Multi-Dimensional Classification System